Ranks and insignia of the German Army (1935–1945): Generals

 Generals' shoulder boards were constructed similarly to those of field-grade officers, but comprised a length of silver Russia braid between two braided cords of gold bullion or Celleon.
 Since the resulting combination was wider, generals' boards were plaited in four 'loops' rather than five.
 Their buttons were gilt, and rank was indicated by zero to three silver rank stars, or crossed batons in the case of field marshals.
 The underlay was scarlet, except (from 1944) for generals of staff corps, who were instructed to wear Waffenfarbe instead.

 In April 1941, Generalfeldmarschall epaulettes were changed to incorporate a central gold cord instead of silver.

 Colonels-in-chief wearing that uniform wore gold generals' shoulder boards underlaid with the Waffenfarbe of the regiment rather than scarlet; GFM von Rundstedt sometimes simply pinned his crossed batons to an infantry colonel's epaulettes.

 Retired personnel

-By order of Marshal Hindenburg in March 1932, soldiers who retired after 15 years of service received the right to wear the uniform of the unit they left.
+By order of Reichspresident Hindenburg in March 1932, soldiers who retired after 15 years of service received the right to wear the uniform of the unit they left.
 The shoulder boards and shoulder straps of retired soldiers had a bridle 1.5 cm wide attached under the middle.